Bibo-Joshi/v4/content/projects/AkaNamenBot.md

 showInProjects: true
 ---

-A Telegram bot designed to help the members of the »Akademische Bläservereinigung an der TU Braunschweig« get to know each other. *Work in progress.*
+A Telegram bot designed to help the members of the »Akademische Bläservereinigung an der TU Braunschweig« get to know each other. _Access restricted to AkaBlas members._